DemonicTricycle/DemonicTricycle-ELECH309/docs/project.md

 # Project Goal
 This project was carried out in the context of the ELEC-H309 Projet Intégré course at the [École Polytechnique de Bruxelles (ULB)](https://polytech.ulb.be/en).
 Its purpose is to implement a sound operated robot control system.
 An acquisition chain had to be designed, as well as a motor regulation from encoders.
+This project is a way for electronics engineering students to:

+- use concepts taught throughout the curriculum,
+- successfully carry out a large-scale multidisciplinary project,
+- learn about the methodology used to approach an engineering project,
+- analyze and comply with a set of given specifications.

 # Methodology